1984

 also on the show."[42]

-(There even had been a drinking competition that was won by DM - probably
+There had even been a drinking competition that was won by DM - probably

 References:

-[1] The Basildon Bond, Melody Maker, 10th March 1984.
+[1] The Basildon Bond, Melody Maker, 10 March 1984.
 Words: Micky Senate

 [3] www.recoil.co.uk